harrisoncramer/gitlab.nvim/README.md

 You can configure default behaviors via the setup function, values passed into this function will override the defaults.

+If you enable `squash` you will be prompted for a squash message.
+To use the default message, leave the popup empty.
+Use the `settings.popup.perform_action` to merge the MR with your message.

 ### Discussions and Notes

 Gitlab groups threads of comments together into "discussions."